mozilla/data-docs/concepts/profile/profilehistory.md

 There is a gap in the profile history.

-It's possible this behavior is due to dropped pings or pings that never reached us due to ping sending logic.
+It's possible this behavior is due to dropped pings.

 ![](images/profile-history/example-gap.png)